SuperOfficeDocs/superoffice-docs/user-guide/en/customer-center/config.md

     > [!TIP]
     > You can also access the **Customer centre** screen from SuperOffice Settings and maintenance.
 Click **Customer centre** in the navigator and select the **Configure** tab.

-2. In the **Styling** tab, you can edit various settings for the look and feel of the customer centre: Logo, preferred width, colours and fonts.
+2. In the **Styling** tab, you can edit various settings for the look and feel of the customer centre: Logo, preferred width, colors and fonts.
 The preview is updated automatically.

 3. Go to the **Options** tab.
 Here you can edit the options for each language version of the customer centre.